Mia Wasikowska: 2010–2016: Breakthrough and critical acclaim

 In 2011, Wasikowska played the small supporting role of Shia LaBeouf's character's love interest in John Hillcoat's Lawless.
 Later in the year, she filmed the lead in Park Chan-wook's English-language debut, Stoker.
 Lawless premiered at Cannes in May 2012, while Stoker debuted at Sundance in January 2013.
 Wasikowska also appeared in Miu Miu's spring 2012 fashion campaign.
 In 2012, she made her second appearance in a Vanity Fair Hollywood Issue, this time being featured on the cover panel.

 Filming of her next project, Richard Ayoade's The Double, began in the UK in May 2012.
 In July, she shot Jim Jarmusch's vampire drama Only Lovers Left Alive, in which she plays the younger sister of Tilda Swinton's character.
 Filming of Tracks, director John Curran's adaptation of the Robyn Davidson memoir of the same name, began in October 2012 in Australia, with Wasikowska in the lead role.
 The film was screened in competition at the 2013 Venice Film Festival.

 Wasikowska made her directorial debut on a segment of The Turning, a collection of short stories by Australian author Tim Winton.
 It premiered in August 2013 at the Melbourne International Film Festival.
 In July 2013, she began filming David Cronenberg's Maps to the Stars in Toronto.
 The film was released in 2014.
 She next played the title role in Sophie Barthes' film adaptation of Madame Bovary, which began shooting on 30 September 2014 in Normandy, France.

 Wasikowska replaced Emma Stone in Guillermo del Toro's gothic romance Crimson Peak (2015), where she starred alongside Tom Hiddleston and Jessica Chastain.
 Production commenced in February 2014.
 The film premiered at Fantastic Fest on 25 September 2015, and was later released in the United States in October.
 The film received generally positive reviews from critics, with many praising the production values, performances and direction.
-Regarding her performance, Sara Stewart of the New York Post wrote that "Chastain and Wasikowska take center stage while Hiddleston flutters around like one of Allerdale's huge black moths.
-Watching the women square off within del Toro's eye-popping, painterly palette is a feast for the eyes, if not particularly substantial fare for the mind."

 In 2016, Wasikowska reprised the role of Alice in Alice Through the Looking Glass.
-Despite receiving generally negative reviews and fare badly at the box office, critics praised its performances and visual effects.
-This was Wasikowska's last major film studio release before moving on to appear in more independent films.
+The film received generally negative reviews and fared badly at the box office, and represented Wasikowska's last major studio release as she moved on thereafter to appear in more independent films.